gulama2008/minesweeper/README.md

 - There is a welcome banner when user first enter the game, and asked user to press enter to start the game:
 ![start](./src/image/1.jpg)

-- After user enter the game, a 10x10 grid will be shown:
+- After user enter the game, a 10x10 grid will be shown, and the user will be asked to enter the X and Y coordinate of the cell they want to choose:
 ![grid](./src/image/2.jpg)

-And the user will be asked to enter the X and Y coordinate of the cell they want to choose

 - The coordinate only allow integers between 1 and 10, so if the user entered an invalid coordinate, such as a string, a float or any integer not within the range, there will be hint of invalid enter in red colour and will ask the user to re-enter:
 ![invalid](./src/image/3.jpg)